 Permits required for Annapurna Base Camp Trek in April

 Another important permit for trekking in the Annapurna region is the TIMS card.
-You will require xerox copies of passport, and passport size photographs to obtain the TIMS Card.
-TIMS Card fees for foreigners is NRs.
+You will require Xerox copies of your passport, and passport size photographs to obtain the TIMS Card.
+TIMS Card fees for foreigners are NRs.
 1,000 for Group trekkers and NRs.
 2,000 for Free individual trekker (FIT).
 The TIMS Card fees for SAARC Nationals are NRs.
 300 for Group trekker and NRs.
 600 for Free individual trekker (FIT).

 The Final Say

-Furthermore, the spectacular views of the stunning Annapurna range is the prime attraction of the trek.
-Hence, Annapurna Base Camp trek in April is an ideal adventure in the mountains.
+Furthermore, the spectacular views of the stunning Annapurna range are the prime attraction of the trek.
+Hence, the Annapurna Base Camp trek in April is an ideal adventure in the mountains.